Worried About Samsung Keyboard's Writing Assist Becoming Paid? Read This

 Frequently Asked Questions

-Will Samsung charge for basic keyboard functionality?
+Q: Will Samsung charge for basic keyboard functionality?

-How much will Samsung's keyboard subscription cost?
+Q: How much does Samsung's keyboard subscription actually cost in 2026?

-Will switching keyboards affect my saved dictionary and settings?
+Q: Will switching keyboards affect my saved dictionary and settings?

-Can I still use Samsung Keyboard without paying?
+Q: Can I still use Samsung Keyboard without paying?

 Share this article: